Posted by Todd Smith

-Everyday we meet with groups of people socially and professionally.
+Every day, we meet with groups of people socially and professionally.
 How we interact plays a large role in the impressions we create.
 Are we taken seriously or do people discount what we say?
-Does people’s respect for us grow or would they prefer not to be around us any more?
+Do people’s respect for us grow or would they prefer not to be around us anymore?
 Once again, you are in control.

 Following these tips will give you a leg up in your next group meeting or social event.

-1. Dress consistently with how you want to be viewed-—You may think that dressing for success is an overused phrase or your attire really doesn’t matter.
+1. Dress consistently with how you want to be viewed-—You may think that dressing for success is an overused phrase or that your attire really doesn’t matter.
 But IT DOES.
-Remember you are marketing a product and that product is YOU.
+Remember, you are marketing a product and that product is YOU.

-3. Put your cell phone away or place in silent or vibrate mode—Group meetings of any kind should not be interrupted with your personal cell phone activity-calls, texts or emails.
-It’s best to leave your phone in the car or place it in silent mode.
+3. Put your cell phone away or place put it on silent—Group meetings of any kind should not be interrupted by your personal cell phone activity: calls, texts, or emails.
+It’s best to leave your phone in the car or put it on silent mode.
 If you absolutely must receive “important” information, put your phone on vibrate.

 5. Be friendly—If you aren’t naturally outgoing and friendly, then this is “show time” for you.
 Put on your “game face” and do all you can to make a good impression.
 Being friendly is HUGE!